 A slotted cover is an excellent choice if you live in an area with a lot of rain.
 Instead of using a solid piece of wood, this design is made from wooden slats (like 2x2s) with small gaps left between them.
 This clever construction keeps leaves, debris, and animals out of the sand while allowing rainwater to drain right through.
 You won't have to worry about stagnant puddles forming on top, which can become breeding grounds for mosquitoes and bacteria.
 Plus, the sturdy design often makes it strong enough to sit on.

-Tarp and Bungee Options
+Idea 4: A Simple Tarp and Bungee Solution

 Using a tarp and bungee cords is certainly the quickest and most budget-friendly way to cover your sandbox.
 While it’s a tempting shortcut, this method comes with a few drawbacks.
 Tarps tend to sag in the middle, creating a pool of dirty, stagnant water after it rains.
 This moisture can seep into the sand below, creating an environment for mold and bacteria to grow.
 If you decide to go this route, make sure you pull the tarp as taut as possible to prevent sagging or consider it a temporary fix while you build a more permanent solution.